Table of Contents

 If you want chainsaw teeth that are uniform and sharp, this is the tool to get.

-This manual chainsaw sharpener works for any tool equipped with a 0.325 chain, and it’s one of the best chainsaw files out there.
+This manual chainsaw sharpener works for any tool equipped with a 0.325 pitch chain, and it’s one of the best chainsaw files out there and my personal favorite.

 No matter what brand of chainsaw you own, as long as the chain is 0.325, you can use this sharpener.